spineda2019/PySCPI/README.md

 # PySCPI
-PySCPI is a python module written in rust to enable fast communication to instruments using the SCPI protocol <em>fast</em>.
+PySCPI is a python module written in rust to enable <em>fast</em> communication to instruments using the SCPI protocol.
 No need to sacrifice python's readable semantics for speed.

 ## Building the wheel from source